A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: A PEL-type Igusa stack and the rational conjecture

-Using the moduli interpretation of the good reduction locus $\Shi_{K}^\circ$, we get immediately the following: \begin{prop} Sending an isomorphism class of abelian schemes with $G$-structure to its reduction (modulo a pseudo-uniformizer on the base) defines a map of v-stacks
+Using the moduli interpretation of the good reduction locus $\Shi_{K}^\circ$, we get immediately the following: \begin{prop} Sending an isomorphism class of abelian schemes with $G$-structure to its reduction (modulo a pseudo-uniformizer on the base) defines a map of v-stacks $\mathrm{red}: \Shi_K^\circ \rightarrow \Igs$. \end{prop} \begin{proof}[Construction] View $\Shi_{K}^\circ$ as the sheafification of the presheaf on $\Perf_{\F_q}$